ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0008-integration-with-sirius.md

 ## Context

-We need to ensure we can integrate to Sirius (Case Management System) as it is the core of our LPA services.
+We need to ensure we can integrate to Sirius (Case Management System) as it holds all the data for our LPAs.

+It is used by many parts of OPG.
+A few of these are

+- Case Managers
+- External scanning service
+- Public facing services (Make a LPA, Use a LPA, View a LPA)
+- Internal Services and APIs

 ## Technical